dcsobral/seedGen/README.md

 This is incomplete, most likely, but:

+* AutoHotKey (not needed for seed generation with server, though)
 * ImageMagick 6 (if using 7, you'll need to fix calls on the `draw*` scripts);
 * XMLStarlet
 * expect